Apply for a Dates Trading License in Dubai

 Setup Costs and Steps to Get Licensed

-The cost of obtaining a Dates Trading Licence at Dubai South typically ranges from AED 10,000 to AED 20,000 per year, depending on the package selected.
-This figure covers the licence fee itself and does not include visa costs, facility charges, or any additional regulatory approvals that may be required for food commodity operations.
+The cost of obtaining a Dates Trading License at Dubai South typically ranges from AED 10,000 to AED 20,000 per year, depending on the package selected.
+This figure covers the license fee itself and does not include visa costs, facility charges, or any additional regulatory approvals that may be required for food commodity operations.

-The steps to obtain the licence are straightforward:
+The steps to obtain the license are straightforward:

 Select the appropriate business activity (Activity Code 4721.84)